taysatte/grind75/Binary Tree/Easy/diameter_binary_tree/diameter_binary_tree.md

 The <b>diameter</b> of a binary tree is the <b>length</b> of the longest path between any two nodes in a tree.
 This path may or may not pass through the ```root```.

-The <b>length</b> of a path between two nodes is represented by the number of edges between them.
+The <b>length</b> of a path between two nodes is represented by the number of edges between them.<br>

 ### Example 1: